 Major physiologic alterations brought about by general anesthesia can be avoided by the use of regional anesthetic techniques, and perioperative risk can be favorably influenced.
 Many of our blocks are performed with long acting agents that provide not only intraoperative anesthesia, but postoperative analgesia as well.
 The placement of perineural catheters (upper and lower extremity) and the use of continuous regional analgesia techniques are utilized to provide postoperative analgesia for an extended period of time.
 The combination of a varied caseload, a dedicated anesthesia faculty, and a high level of patient and surgeon satisfaction with regional anesthesia, makes this a wealthy and rewarding clinical experience and is one of the clinical rotations consistently requested by our residents.

 The first rotation in regional anesthesia takes place in the CA-1 year.
 During this month, the resident performs central neuraxial blocks (epidural, spinal and combined spinal-epidural techniques) as well as a broad selection of upper and lower extremity peripheral nerve blocks for routine orthopedic procedures.
 Residents will gain experience performing these blocks under ultrasound guidance.
 A peripheral nerve stimulator may be added as an additional tool as well as for educational purposes.
-Management of moderate to deep sedation as an adjunct to regional anesthesia is developed during this month.
+Skills in managing moderate to deep sedation as an adjunct to regional anesthesia is developed during this month.
 The pharmacology and clinical use of local anesthetic agents as well as the anatomy and clinical application of peripheral and neuraxial blocks are major topics of study during the rotation.

 In the second year, the resident is expected to decide independently which blocks will be appropriate for the planned procedure as well as which agents to use, and to defend their choice with the attending anesthesiologist.
 They are expected to identify ultrasound related anatomical landmarks for performance of regional techniques with minimal assistance, and initiate blocks for postoperative pain management.
 In addition to reviewing previously covered topics, new topics are introduced, including considerations for hip and knee replacement, thromboembolic prophylaxis, blood sparing techniques, orthopedic oncology as well as spinal trauma and surgery.

 Experience will be gained in placement of peripheral nerve catheters for postoperative continuous regional analgesia.
 This is an exciting technique that has gained in popularity, and is poised to become the preferred technique for managing postoperative pain following major orthopedic as well as numerous general surgical procedures.
 The CA-3 resident will become familiar and proficient in a variety of regional anesthesia techniques for vascular, breast, thoracic, gynecologic and abdominal surgery.
-These regional anesthesia procedures are one component of a multimodal postoperative pain management approach managed by our Acute Perioperative Interventional Pain Service (APIPS).
+These regional anesthesia procedures are one component of a multimodal postoperative pain management approach of our Acute Perioperative Interventional Pain Service (APIPS).
 In this way the resident is exposed to the full spectrum of regional anesthesia techniques that are utilized for intraoperative anesthesia and postoperative analgesia.

 Unique educational experiences for Columbia anesthesia residents and fellows include the opportunity to teach in the Columbia Medical School Anatomy Laboratory.
 Residents and fellows teach the medical students about the clinical applications of the brachial plexus, lumbar and sacral plexus and also have the opportunity to help dissect the cadavers for a greater understanding of human anatomy.
 Additionally during the PGY-1 year, residents have a one-day symposium taught by Columbia faculty on the use of ultrasound in clinical practice.
-This course includes lectures on regional anesthesia and hands-on scanning opportunities as well as phantom needling practice as well as access to a full on-line curriculum.
+This course includes lectures on regional anesthesia and hands-on scanning opportunities, phantom needling practice as well as access to a full on-line curriculum.

 Anthony (Robin) Brown, MBChB., FFA(SA)